 Again, quite a claim.
 But why did Jesus say that in the first place?
-There's a context, a backdrop, and we consider it to appreciate it.
+There's a context, and we need to consider it to appreciate it.

-The Backdrop to Jesus' Claim (17-24):
+The Setting for Jesus' Claim (17-24):

-The text says that Jesus said this to her.
-That's Martha.
-And He said it Martha because something had happened to her brother four days earlier.
-Namely...
+Verse 25 says that Jesus said this to her.
+The previous verse indicates that's Martha, and Jesus said this to Martha because of what had happened to her brother four days ago.

 1. Lazarus had died.
 We're told in verse 1 that Lazarus became sick.
 Martha and her sister, Mary, had actually called for Jesus while their brother was still living.

 "Lord, the one you love is sick," was their message in verse 3.